-The year 2020 has been eventful to say the least.
+The ongoing coronavirus pandemic has been a challenging ordeal to say the least.
 If you haven’t been directly affected financially by the economic disruption, there’s a decent chance you know someone who has.

-Here are some ways that you can manage your financial stress during trying times.
+Here are seven ways that you can manage your financial stress during trying times.

 1. Prioritize what you can control